kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 ---
-title: Expose and secure a workload with Istio external auth
+title: Expose and secure a workload with Istio
 ---

 This tutorial shows how to expose a workload with Virtual Service and secure it using [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) together with [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) based on JWT token.